psychemedia/storytelling-notes/and-the-girl-played-on.md

 But if she was harsh towards her daughter, the old woman was politeness itself to Anwen: "Ah, Anwen, I'm sure you're tired after your journey.
 Please sit down, eat, drink."

 So Anwen sat; and she ate, and she drank; and they talked about this, and they talked about that.
 And as they talked, Anwen was careful.
 She said nothing about the leaves that hung but never grew.
 She remembered her mother's advice.
-She said she was poor and she was seaeking her fortune.
+She said she was poor and she was seeking her fortune.

 "I don't know about a fortune", said the old woman, "but I do need a bit of help around my cottage.
 My *stupid daughter* can't bring water from the well without spilling it.
 So Anwen, if you can sweep the floor, and keep the fire alight, feed the boar each night and bring me a cup of tea in the morning, I'll give you whatever food I can spare.